|

 and Research Center |

-of Trustees worked to obtain the land where the original house
+Board of Trustees worked to obtain the land where the original

-was located and constructed the McKinley Birthplace Home and Research
+house was located and constructed the McKinley Birthplace Home

-reconstruction of the home where President William McKinley, the
+is a reconstruction of the home where President William McKinley,

-last President to have served in the Civil War, was born on January
+the last President to have served in the Civil War, was born

 The Center is located at 40 South Main Street,